Everend/friendly-log-webpack-plugin/README.md

 ## Options

-You can pass a hash of configuration options to friendly-log-webpack-plugin.
-Allowed values are as follows:

 |     Name     |  Type   |               Default                | Description                |
 | :----------: | :-----: | :----------------------------------: | :------------------------- |
 |   disabled   | Boolean |                false                 | 是否禁用                   |